atariandante/mayoga-test/README.md

 # Magoya - Frontend Dev Test

 This is a basic Next.js project with default config.

-You should be able to run the project without any explicit instructions (we would normally add them here for our real projects).
+You can see a demo here (not available yet)

 ## Installation
 You can install the project dependencies right out of the box with